brooklynrail/brooklynrail-platform/content/events/2021/10/una-stanza-per-panza-donald-judd.md

 ---
 title: "Una Stanza Per Panza: Donald Judd"
-deck: Featuring Amy Adler and Joan Kee
+deck: Featuring Amy Adler, Joan Kee, and friends
 summary: Law Professor Amy Adler and friends join Rail Editor-at-Large Joan Kee for a conversation on Donald Judd’s “Una stanza per Panza,” published as a special edition in the Rail’s October issue.
 We conclude with a poetry